Last updated: May 2026

 Multiple Tables Replication

-For migrating multiple tables, create a file named mysql-to-postgres.yaml
+For migrating multiple tables, create a file named mysql-to-postgres.yaml:

 # Multiple tables replication configuration